Home Learning Expectations: PE at home

 - Publish information for pupils, parents and carers about their remote education provision on their website

 - Set meaningful and ambitious work each day in a number of different subjects

 - Set work that is of the same length that pupils would receive in school (a minimum of 3 hours per day for Primary School pupils)

 - Check, at least weekly, whether pupils are engaging with their work

 We have considered the above expectations when creating our free home-learning activities.
-All schools are welcome to use our PE home-learning resources to provide their families with a quality PE curriculum whilst self-isolating.
+Our members are welcome to use our PE home-learning resources to provide their families with a quality PE curriculum whilst self-isolating.

 We will continue to update our pages with the latest Government guidance.
 You can see the guidance for yourself here.